 Or they can be sold out on the direct trains, but still available for the indirect journeys.

-(9) If Saver Day Passes are a cheaper option than Sparbillette (Supersaver) tickets on the departure you are looking up, the SBB website, will automatically default to those passes; as the cheapest 'ticketing' option for a journey
+(10) If Saver Day Passes are a cheaper option than Sparbillette (Supersaver) tickets for the journey you are looking up, the SBB website, will automatically default to those passes; as the cheapest 'ticketing' option for a journey

 If you will be making a return long-distance journey on a single day and don't want to be committed to specific trains, or if those discounted tickets simply aren't available on the trains you need or would rather take, don't be too hasty to hit the red 'purchase' button.